Marqus Blakely: Japan (2018–2019)

 After his stint with the TNT Katropa, he signed a deal with the Japanese team Shiga Lakestars.
 However, he left the team after just appearing for them for 13 games.
 After leaving, he signed a contract with another Japanese team, Fukuoka Zephyr.
 In his second game with Fukuoka, he recorded a triple-double of 37 points, 11 rebounds and a career-high 12 assists in a 105–108 loss to the Kawasaki Brave Thunders.

 Blackwater Elite (2019)

 During the Governors Cup back in 2019, he signed with the Blackwater Elite.
 He scored a conference-high 37 points to go along with 17 rebounds and 6 assists in a 117–120 loss to the Phoenix Fuel Masters.

 Kumamoto Volters (2020)

 After his stint with the Blackwater Elite, he signed with the Japanese team, Kumamoto Volters of the Japanese Basketball League.
 On January 29, 2020, Blakely recorded a triple-double of 24 points, 16 rebounds and 11 assists against Fukuoka.

 Player profile

-With the height of 6'5, Blakely can play either the position of Shooting guard or the Small forward.
-He is known to be a versatile player, as he could score, rebound and create opportunities for his teammates.
-He is an exceptional rebounder for his size as he could overpower his opponents, hence he averaged 9.5 rebounds per game for his career.

-As a testimony of his all-around play, Blakely recorded 4 triple-doubles throughout his entire career.
+Blakely recorded 4 triple-doubles throughout his entire career.
+He averaged 9.5 rebounds per game for his career.